Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-Note that pets are not permitted in Business class on intercontinental flights, due to the seat design.
-The charge for your pet depends on your departure and destination airport, starting from €75.
-Make sure you book your pet’s flight at least 48 hours in advance, ideally as soon as possible after booking your own flights.
+Note that pets are not permitted in Premium Comfort or Business class on intercontinental flights, due to the seat design.
+The charge for your pet depends on your departure and destination airport, ranging from €75 to €400.

 Click here for their full pet policy.